- Briefing Room

 Washington, DC 20590

-The repair work within the right of way of Federal-aid highways is usually eligible to receive ER funds, if the roadway is in an affected county that is included in the Governor’s Declaration or Presidential Declaration.
+The repair work within the right-of-way of Federal-aid highways is usually eligible to receive ER funds, if the roadway is in an affected county that is included in the Governor's Declaration or Presidential Declaration.

 The decision to seek financial assistance for a disaster event under the FHWA's ER program rests with GDOT.
 Local agencies with damage to Federal-aid highways should make their application for ER reimbursement through GDOT.
 It is GDOT's responsibility to seek ER funding for the repair of Federal-aid highways, regardless of which jurisdiction.

-Restore Essential Service: State and local highway authorities are empowered to immediately begin emergency repairs to restore essential traffic service and to prevent further damage to Federal-aid highway facilities.
+Emergency repairs are made during or right after a disaster to restore essential traffic, to minimize the extent of damage, or to protect the remaining facilities.
+Repairs that go beyond these three objectives are permanent repairs.
+State and local highway authorities are empowered to immediately begin emergency repairs to restore essential traffic service and to prevent further damage to Federal-aid highway facilities.
 Properly documented costs with before and after photos are usually eligible for reimbursement.
 On the other hand, permanent repairs require prior FHWA approval.

 Implementation of Projects: ER construction contracts are advanced generally in similar fashion as regular Federal-aid highway projects.
 GDOT generally takes the lead in seeing that projects are advanced in accordance with appropriate Federal and State requirements.
 The total amount of ER funding provided is based on the Federal share of actual costs incurred by GDOT and local highway authorities to complete eligible repair activities.

-The Final ER eligibility and reimbursement will be based on the documentation submitted showing cost, justification and compliance with Federal requirements.
+The Final ER eligibility and reimbursement will be based on the documentation submitted showing cost, justification, and compliance with Federal requirements.

 Larry C. Barnes

 One Georgia Center

 The Emergency Relief process is explained in a series of four videos: